Necronomicon: Origin and etymology

 Now about the "terrible and forbidden books"—I am forced to say that most of them are purely imaginary.
 There never was any Abdul Alhazred or Necronomicon, for I invented these names myself.
 Robert Bloch devised the idea of Ludvig Prinn and his De Vermis Mysteriis, while the Book of Eibon is an invention of Clark Ashton Smith's.
-Robert E. Howard is responsible for Friedrich von Junzt and his Unaussprechlichen Kulten....
+Robert E. Howard is responsible for Friedrich von Junzt and his Unaussprechlichen Kulten. ...
 As for seriously-written books on dark, occult, and supernatural themes—in all truth they don't amount to much.
 That is why it's more fun to invent mythical works like the Necronomicon and Book of Eibon.

 Reinforcing the book's fictionalization, the name of the book's supposed author, Abdul Alhazred, is not even a grammatically correct Arabic name.
-What is transliterated as "Abdul" in English is actually a noun in the nominative form ʿabdu (عَبْدُ, "servant") and the definite article al- (الـ) and amounts to "servant of the" with the article actually being part of the second noun in the construct, which in this case is supposed to be "Alhazred" (traditional Arabic names do not follow the modern first name-surname format).
+What is transliterated as "Abdul" in English is actually a noun in the nominative form ʿabdu (عَبْدُ, "servant") and the definite article al- (الـ) and amounts to "servant of the" with the article actually being part of the second noun in the construct, which in this case is supposed to be "Alhazred" (traditional Arabic names do not follow the European first name-surname format).
 But "Alhazred", even if considered as a corruption of al-ḥaḍrāt (حَضْرَات, "the presences") though it seems unlikely, itself is a definite noun (i.e., a noun prefixed by the definite article) and thus "Abdul Alhazred" could not possibly be a real Arabic name.
 Lovecraft first used the name "Abdul Alhazred" as a pseudonym he gave himself as a five-year-old, and very likely mistook "Abdul" to be a first name while inventing "Alhazred" as an Arabic-sounding surname.